TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 ### Shikaku
 * *Goal*: Divide the grid into rectangular pieces.
 * *Constraint*: Each piece contains exactly one number, and that number represents the area of the rectangle.

+### Slash Pack
+* *Goal*: Divide the grid into regions by placing diagonal lines into empty cells.
+* *Constraint*: Each region must contain the numbers $1,\dots, N$ exactly once.
+* *Constraint*: Two diagonals cannot cross in one cell.
+* *Constraint*: No loose ends.
+Diagonals must to the edge of the grid.

+### Snake Pit
+* *Goal*: Divide the grid into regions called snakes.
+- *Constraint*: A snake is a one-cell-wide path at least two cells long.
+- *Constraint*: A snake cannot touch itself, not even diagonally.
+- *Constraint*: A cell with a circle must be at one of the ends of a snake.
+- *Constraint*: A snake may contain one circled cell, two circled cells, or no circled cells at all.
+- *Constraint*: A cell with a number must be part of a snake with a length of exactly that number of cells.
+- *Constraint*: A snake may contain any amount of numbered cells.
+- *Constraint*: Two snakes of the same length must not be orthogonally adjacent.
+- *Constraint*: A cell with a cross cannot be the end of a snake.

 ### Star Battle
 * *Goal*: Place stars in some cells in the grid.